mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 Another solid sleep and I woke feeling refreshed.
 Hips are less tight this morning and the soreness in my piriformis seems to have cleared.
 <!----->
-Like [last Wednesday](ironman2022-4weeksout?wed), the weather was dreary and motivation was low.
-I clipped into my pedal but before I took a stroke, I toppled over.
+Like [last Wednesday](ironman2022-4weeksout?wed), the weather was dreary and **motivation was low**.
+I clipped into a pedal but before I took a stroke, I toppled over.
 I must really not want to ride today.
-The paving stones of my driveway left a nice raspberry on the patella of my left knee.
-I picked my sorry self up and pedalled away from my house.
-Time to just get things done.
+The paving stones of my driveway left a nice raspberry on my left knee.
+I picked my sorry self up and pedalled away; time to just get it done.

 ![Bike](/assets/jpg/bike-20220810.jpeg)
 <!----->